NikKowPHP/social-brain/chapters/chapter-7.md

 Maria learned this the hard way.
 During a one-on-one with Leo, he was explaining a complex issue.
 As he spoke, Maria was half-listening, but also glancing at Slack notifications.
 She noticed Leo's energy fade.
 He trailed off and said, "…anyway, it's probably not a big deal."
 The connection was broken.
 She had failed to broadcast the signal, "You matter."

 Later, determined to fix her mistake, Maria tried to use the Empathy Loop protocol she had just learned.
-But she did it mechanically, as an **Architect** following a script.
+But she did it mechanically, as an **[ICON: Blueprint] Architect** following a script.
 **Maria:** "Hey.
 I was thinking about earlier.
 What was the hardest part about that for you?"
 **Leo:** "The hardest part was that I felt completely invisible."
 **Maria:** "So, what I'm hearing is that you felt invisible.
 Is that an accurate summary?"

 The effect was a disaster.
 Leo looked at her with a mix of frustration and disappointment.
 "Are you reading from a management book, Maria?
 Stop using that therapy voice on me."
 The words stung.
 Maria felt a hot flush of shame—a full-blown amygdala hijack.
 Her attempt to connect had created an even bigger rift.
-The protocol, when performed without genuine presence, had backfired completely, and she had to use the **Repair Protocol (Chapter 17)** just to get back to neutral.
+The protocol, when performed without genuine presence, had backfired completely, and she had to use the **[ICON: Stitches] Repair Protocol (Chapter 17)** just to get back to neutral.

 > ### **The Conductor's Debrief: Debugging a Failed Connection**
 >
 > That evening, Maria ran a personal debrief on the failed interaction.
 This is a critical practice for any conductor: treating a mistake not as a personal failure, but as a data point.
 >
 > 1.  **The Bug:** The protocol failed.
 Leo felt manipulated, not heard.
 > 2.  **The Analysis:** "Why did it fail?" she asked herself.
-Her Architect brain had treated the Empathy Loop like a piece of code: *If I provide input X (the script), I will get output Y (connection).* She realized her error.
+Her [ICON: Blueprint] Architect brain had treated the Empathy Loop like a piece of code: *If I provide input X (the script), I will get output Y (connection).* She realized her error.
 The protocol isn't a script; it's a tool for focusing genuine presence.
 She had executed the *words* but had failed to provide the *music*—the underlying foundation of safety and attention.
 The "therapy voice" was the sound of her conscious, clumsy PFC trying to run a script instead of her integrated brain trying to connect.
 > 3.  **The Patch:** "Next time," she decided, "the protocol comes last.
 Presence comes first."
 She would start not with the words, but with the non-verbal signals of safety: putting her phone away, turning her body toward him, and regulating her own system *before* she even opened her mouth.
 >
 > This debugging process is what separates a novice from a master.
 A novice blames the tool or the other person.
 A master debugs their own application of the tool.